Hammerhead shark: Cephalofoil

+The hammer-like shape of the head enhances sensory ability – positioning eyes to excel and widely distributing electroreceptors – enabling hammerhead sharks to search for prey more effectively.

 The hammer-like shape of the head may have evolved at least in part to enhance the animal's vision.
 The positioning of the eyes, mounted on the sides of the shark's distinctive hammer head, allows 360° of vision in the vertical plane, meaning the animals can see above and below them at all times.
 They also have an increased binocular vision and depth of visual field as a result of the cephalofoil.

-The shape of the head was previously thought to help the shark find food, aiding in close-quarters maneuverability, and allowing sharp turning movement without losing stability.
-The unusual structure of its vertebrae, though, has been found to be instrumental in making the turns correctly, more often than the shape of its head, though it would also shift and provide lift.
+The shape of the head was previously thought to aid in close-quarters maneuverability, allowing sharp turning movement without losing stability.
+However, the unusual structure of its vertebrae instead has been found to be instrumental in making the turns correctly, more so than the shape of its head (though it would also shift and provide lift).

 From what is known about the winghead shark, the shape of the hammerhead apparently has to do with an evolved sensory function.
 Like all sharks, hammerheads have electroreceptory sensory pores called ampullae of Lorenzini.
 The pores on the shark's head lead to sensory tubes, which detect electric fields generated by other living creatures.
 By distributing the receptors over a wider area, like a larger radio antenna, hammerheads can sweep for prey more effectively.